LispCookbook/cl-cookbook/strings.md

 Another function that can be frequently used (but not part of the ANSI standard) is replace-all.
-This function provides an easy functionality for search/replace operations on a string, by returning a new string in which all the occurences of the 'part' in string is replaced with 'replacement'".
+This function provides an easy functionality for search/replace operations on a string, by returning a new string in which all the occurrences of the 'part' in string is replaced with 'replacement'".

 ~~~lisp